-- 1.1 The Council is committed to the delivery of high quality services.
-Integral to this ambition is effective targeting of financial resources in line with the vision of "a growing borough that is an attractive and welcoming place for all" and the Council's stated aims and objectives, as set out in the Council Plan 2018/22, which was approved by Cabinet on 19 September 2018. - 1.2 The Medium Term Financial Strategy (MTFS) sets out the Council's financial position over the next 5 years.
-This is aligned to the Council Plan 2018/2022 and is the key vehicle for ensuring efficiency in service delivery and targeting resources to priority areas. - 1.3 Despite the COVID-19 pandemic, and the challenges faced by the Council in its response, there has been good progress against Council Plan objectives in the current year, with high standards of service delivery being achieved overall.
-Key Council Achievements so far in 2021/22 are set out in Appendix 5. - 1.4 The draft 2022/23 budget is based on the assumptions set out in the MTFS which was approved as a basis for consultation by the Cabinet at its meeting on 1 December 2021 and scrutinised by the Finance, Assets and Partnerships Scrutiny Committee at its meeting on 13 December 2021. - 1.5 The draft and provisional proposals included in this report will inform the Revenue and Capital Budgets and Council Tax 2022/23 reports to Cabinet on 2 February 2022 and to Council on 23 February 2022. - 1.6 The Capital Strategy 2022/32 sets out how the Council proposes to deploy its capital resources in order to achieve its corporate and service objectives.
+- 1.1 This report is the culmination of the 2022/23 budget process.
+The Cabinet and the Finance, Assets and Performance Scrutiny Committee (FAPSC) have considered the content of the 2022/23 budget and the resultant Council Tax which is recommended.
+Cabinet met on 2 February 2022 and recommend a Council Tax for this Council in 2022/23 of £210.24 (based on Band D), as set out in Appendix 1 and Appendix 2.
+This is an increase of 1.99% (£4.10) a year from the 2021/22 amount, this is below the increase permitted without triggering the requirement for a referendum. - 1.2 The Council is committed to the delivery of high quality services.
+Integral to this ambition is effective targeting of financial resources in line with the vision of "a growing borough that is an attractive and welcoming place for all" and the Council's stated aims and objectives, as set out in the Council Plan 2018/22, which was approved by Cabinet on 19 September 2018. - 1.3 The Medium Term Financial Strategy (MTFS) (Appendix 3) sets out the Council's financial position over the next 5 years.
+This is aligned to the Council Plan 2018/2022 and is the key vehicle for ensuring efficiency in service delivery and targeting resources to priority areas.

+- 1.4 Despite the COVID-19 pandemic, and the challenges faced by the Council in its response, there has been good progress against Council Plan objectives in the current year, with high standards of service delivery being achieved overall.
+Key Council Achievements so far in 2021/22 are set out in Appendix 8. - 1.5 The 2022/23 budget is based on the assumptions set out in the MTFS which was approved as a basis for consultation by the Cabinet at its meeting on 1 December 2021 and scrutinised by the Finance, Assets and Performance Scrutiny Committee at its meeting on 13 December 2021. - 1.6 The Capital Strategy 2022/32 (Appendix 10) sets out how the Council proposes to deploy its capital resources in order to achieve its corporate and service objectives.
 It takes into account other relevant Council strategies, policies and plans and the views of partners and interested parties with whom the Council is involved.
 It also takes account of the resources which are likely to be available to the Council to fund capital investment and the effect of that investment on the Council's revenue budget.
 It will serve as a useful point of reference when determining or reviewing the Council's Capital Programme. - 1.7 The Council has adopted the Chartered Institute of Public Finance and Accountancy (CIPFA) Treasury Management Code of Practice.
-This requires approval by Council concerning the Treasury Management Strategy to be followed in carrying out its treasury management activities in the forthcoming financial year, 2022/23. - 1.8 The Investment Strategy 2022/23 is compiled according to the Ministry of Housing, Communities and Local Government's Guidance on Local Government Investments ('the Guidance') and the 2017 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ('the CIPFA TM Code') It sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.
+This requires approval by Council concerning the Treasury Management Strategy (Appendix 11) to be followed in carrying out its treasury management activities in the forthcoming financial year, 2022/23. - 1.8 The Investment Strategy 2022/23 (Appendix 12) is compiled according to the Ministry of Housing, Communities and Local Government's Guidance on Local Government Investments ('the Guidance') and the 2017 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ('the CIPFA TM Code') It sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.